AdobeDocs/workfront.en/help/quicksilver/agile/work-in-an-agile-environment/manage-the-agile-backlog.md

 ### Move existing stories&nbsp;to the backlog {#move-existing-stories-to-the-backlog}

->[!ADMINISTRATION]
->
->If you decide that your team is not yet ready to work on a story, you can move the story to the backlog.
+If you decide that your team is not yet ready to work on a story, you can move the story to the backlog.

 For more information, see [Move an agile story](../../agile/work-in-an-agile-environment/move-an-agile-story.md).